nicolasandradevillamil/NLU-Homework/README.md

 **Estimate the percentage of desserts in the train and test sets.** *Hint: Use the ingredients!*

-## Part 2: Implementation (1 point)
+## Part 2: Micro GPT

-In this part, you will be implementing the GraphSAGE model for the defined task on the Cora dataset.
-For this purpose, you should initially dive into the code to get a general understanding of the model.
-The Cora dataset class is defined in `datasets/node_classification.py` and the model implementation in the rest of the `src/` files.
+In this part, you will complete a very small decoder transformer that can generate text trained on the recipes.

 a.
 Based on the Cora dataset class, **explain in your own words the difference between training a transductive and inductive model.
 What would you expect to give better results?**